-Whether it is more advantageous to use pointers to elements or not depends on the intended application.
-In general, the larger the elements and the more they are duplicated, the more likely that pointers to elements is the better approach.
+Whether it is more advantageous to use references to shared elements or separate copies depends on the intended application.
+In general, the larger the elements and the more they are duplicated, the more likely that references to shared elements is the better approach.